 In professional services, surveys are widely used for client satisfaction studies.
 If you want to get more in-depth insights, though, you need to consider other types of market research.

 Professional services firms are typically better served by interviewing representative members of your audience individually.
 Face-to-face interviews give you the flexibility to schedule busy executives (often current or potential clients).
 You can also tailor your interview questions to probe for answers and adapt to situational responses.
 This approach is perhaps the most effective source of data for professional services firms.

 Face-to-face interviews, however, do come with a couple of important limitations.
 First, they are the most expensive interviews to conduct.
 A skilled interviewer must travel to the client, who could be located anywhere.
 Further, the interviewee may be reluctant to give up the extra time these interviews typically take.

-Telephone (or increasingly video chat) interviews are often a better alternative for most firms.
+Phone or video interviews are often a better alternative for most firms.
 They offer almost the same set of benefits as individual face-to-face interviews but at a much lower cost.
-It is much easier for busy executive to take a phone call then to sit down for a meeting.
+It is much easier for a busy executive to take a phone call than to sit down for a meeting.

-The main advantage lost in telephone interviews is the interviewer’s ability to read body language.
-But with the increased use of video (such as Skype) even that distinction is fading.
-It’s no wonder that phone interviews tend to be the best choice for many firms.
+The main advantage lost in these interviews is the interviewer’s ability to read body language.
+But with the increased use of video tools like Google Hangouts or Zoom, even that distinction is fading.
+It’s no wonder that video or phone interviews tend to be the best choice for many firms.
 We use them for many of our clients’ research projects.